albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

+# Bulk-WhatsappWeb-Sender

 This tool permits people to send WhatsApp messages in bulk through WhatsApp Web with a nice CLI interface.

 **This software is not completely reliable and tested!**

 ## How to

-Open a terminal in the folder and start the program (`index-win.exe` in Windows and `./index-linux` in Linux; in Linux you may have to give execute permissions).
+Download your relative OS .zip, decompress it, open a terminal in the folder and start the program (`index.exe` in Windows and `./index` in Linux; in Linux you may have to give execute permissions).

 :x: It is not able to send gifs and to send all the content of a folder.